rearc/spl_transpiler/README.md

 Ways to contribute:
 - Add SPL queries and what the equivalent PySpark could would be.
 These test cases can drive development and prioritize the most commonly used features.
-- Add support for additional functions and commands.
-While the SPL parser works for most commands, many do not yet the ability to render back out to PySpark.
-Please see `/src/pyspark/transpiler/command/eval_fns.rs` and `/convert_fns.rs` to add support for more in-command functions, and `/src/pyspark/transpiler/command/mod.rs` to add support for more top-level commands.

-# Future

-- Add UI (with `textual`) for interactive demonstration/use